rust-lang/rfcs/text/0000-eager-macro-expansion.md

 on the design.

-In addition to the issues discussed in RFC 1628, any proposal which marks macros as eager 'in-line' with the invocation runs into a simiar issue to the [global eager expansion](#global-eager-expansion) suggestion, which is that it bans certain token patterns from macro inputs.
+In addition to the issues discussed in RFC 1628, any proposal which marks macros as eager 'in-line' with the invocation runs into a similar issue to the [global eager expansion](#global-eager-expansion) suggestion, which is that it bans certain token patterns from macro inputs.